 Foot and lower limb pain can be acute (short term) or chronic (long term).
-Podiatry can assist in both the diagnosis and management of foot and lower limb pain.
+Our Podiatry Clinic can assist in both the diagnosis and management of foot and lower limb pain.
 In some cases, pain in other areas of the body may be coming from a functional problem in your feet.
-We provide a full biomechanical assessment to diagnose the issue and provide short and long term solutions.
+We provide a full biomechanical assessment to diagnose the issue and provide short and long term treatment plans.
 This service can also provide solutions for preventative care for arthritis in the feet.

-Our Podiatrists can provide orthotics to assist with the management of your foot conditions.
+Our leading podiatrists can provide orthotics to assist with the management of your foot conditions.

-Orthotics may be custom made and these are manufactured with the use of a 3D scanner after biomechanical examination.
-Orthotics can also be modified off-the-shelf devices which are prescribed specifically to your feet after biomechanical examination.
+Orthotics may be custom made (custom foot orthotics) and these are manufactured using a 3D scanner after a biomechanical examination.
+Orthotics can also be modified off-the-shelf devices which are prescribed specifically to your feet after a biomechanical examination.

 Health care rebates may also be available for orthotics.

 Regular diabetic foot screening is recommended for all diabetic patients.
 Our podiatrists will assess the level of sensation in your feet, the status of the blood flow to your feet, and examine the skin and nails for any concerns.
 Reports of findings will be discussed with you and can be passed on to your general practitioner.

 General Foot Care